MainulDip/KotlinEveryday/oop-tour-kotlin.md

 Delay is a suspend function that won't block the thread, it will only suspend that coroutine for the amount of time, but Thread is free to go service a different coroutine.

 Thread.sleep() will block the thread and remain blocked until all the sleeps in the coroutine are over before it can go service the execution of another coroutine.
-Hence its Blocking
+Hence its Blocking.
+See Example

 Link: https://stackoverflow.com/questions/61345712/what-is-the-difference-between-delay-and-thread-sleep-in-kotlin